-In a recent survey of litter in Ireland, it was found that Irelands cities and towns are now cleaner than they have been for many years – thanks to better awareness from the public, more bins and a huge effort from city and town councils.
+I wrote a blog post back in 2016 which looked back to a 2008 litter report.
+In the 2008 survey of litter in Ireland, it was found that Ireland’s cities and towns were cleaner than they have been for many years prior.
+This was thanks to better awareness from the public, more bins and a huge effort from city and town councils.
 However, some pedestrians and motorists ignore bins and drop cigarette butts and food on the streets.

 The 2008 National Litter Pollution Monitoring System report found that cigarette butts and cigarette-related litter formed 46% of street litter and food packaging & Sweet wrappers making up 17% of all litter.